benmccormick/benmccormick.github.io/src/pages/posts/2017/docker-cow/the-mystery-of-docker-and-the-disk-eating-cow.md

 ---
-title: "The Mystery of Docker and the Disk-Eating Cow"
+title: "The Mystery Of Docker And The Disk-Eating Cow"
 date: "2017-03-28 14:40:00+00:00"
 layout: "post"
 path: "/2017/03/28/the-mystery-of-docker-and-the-disk-eating-cow/"